pragyasoni93/ToDo-ConsoleApp/README.md

 # ToDo-ConsoleApp

 A simple console-based ToDo app written in Java 8.
+This project is for absolute beginners who are willing to learn Java.
+A few features have not been implemented intentionally so that the learners can implement and have a hands-on.

 ## Table of Contents